 Cr.
 3. This course considers the possibilities and limitations of aesthetic valuation of film.
 Films are studied intensively from the viewpoint of narrative technique, image, camera movement, sound, social ideology and historical significance.
-Aesthetic impact is weighed against ethical issues.
-May be used to fulfill the Humanities: Fine and Performing Arts component of the General Education Requirements.

-Note: ENGL 200 or its equivalent is prerequisite for all literature and language courses numbered 365 or above.
+Note: ENGL 200 or its equivalent is prerequisite for all literature and language courses numbered 300 or above.